Applies to: Advanced Threat Analytics version 1.8

 For port mirroring, configure port mirroring for each domain controller to be monitored, as the source of the network traffic.
-Typically, you will need to work with the networking or virtualization team to configure port mirroring.
-For more information, refer to your vendor's documentation.
+Typically, you need to work with the networking or virtualization team to configure port mirroring.
+For more information, see your vendor's documentation.

 Your domain controllers and ATA Gateways can be either physical or virtual.
 The following are common methods for port mirroring and some considerations.
-Refer to your switch or virtualization server product documentation for additional information.
+For more information, see your switch or virtualization server product documentation.
 Your switch manufacturer might use different terminology.

 Switched Port Analyzer (SPAN) – Copies network traffic from one or more switch ports to another switch port on the same switch.
 Both the ATA Gateway and domain controllers must be connected to the same physical switch.